Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 August 2013
 Corrado reviewed my free TypeScript Succinctly ebook, available from Syncfusion.

-> “The book doesn’t pretend to make you a TypeScript guru but its a great introduction if you want seriously mastering it, it starts from what happens under the hood: how code is transformed into pure ECMAScript compatible JavaScript and vice versa to how to start writing some code in Visual Studio after installing the required extension.”
+> The book doesn’t pretend to make you a TypeScript guru but its a great introduction if you want seriously mastering it, it starts from what happens under the hood: how code is transformed into pure ECMAScript compatible JavaScript and vice versa to how to start writing some code in Visual Studio after installing the required extension.

 [Read the article on Corrado’s Blog](http://codeworks.it/blog/?p=145)